 Any change in expected credit losses between the previous year and the current year is recognised as an impairment gain or loss in profit or loss.
+There is no material impact on the Fund as of 30 June 2020.
 There is no material impairment during the year and as at 30 June 2020 (June 2019: Nil).